-The Space Based Infrared System (SBIRS) program is the follow-on capability to the highly successful Defense Support Program (DSP).
-The SBIRS program was designed to provide a seamless operational transition from DSP to the Nation's next-generation Overhead Persistent Infrared sensors to meet jointly defined requirements of the defense and intelligence communities in support of the missile early warning, missile defense, battlespace awareness, and technical intelligence mission areas.
+The Space Based Infrared System program is the follow-on capability to the highly successful Defense Support Program.
+The SBIRS program was designed to provide a seamless operational transition from DSP to SBIRS and meet jointly-defined requirements of the defense and intelligence communities in support of the missile early warning, missile defense, battlespace awareness and technical intelligence mission areas.

-The SBIRS architecture includes a resilient mix of satellites in geosynchronous earth orbit (GEO), payloads in highly elliptical orbit (HEO), as well as ground-based hardware and software.
-The integrated system supports multiple missions simultaneously, while providing robust performance with global, persistent coverage.
-Air Force Space Command's 460th Operations Group is responsible for conducting HEO, GEO, and DSP operations at all fixed ground sites while the Air National Guard Unit, 233d Space Group, operates the Mobile Ground System (MGS) to provide survivable and endurable mission support for the DSP constellation.
-The SBIRS program is managed by the Remote Sensing Systems Directorate (RS) at the U.S. Air Force Space and Missile Systems Center.
-Lockheed Martin (LM) Space Systems Company is the prime contractor responsible for program management, systems engineering, and spacecraft development, while LM Information Systems and Global Solutions is the ground systems developer.
+The SBIRS program consists of the space segment of Geosynchronous Earth Orbit satellites, Highly Elliptical Orbit sensors riding on host satellites, legacy DSP satellites and the associated world-wide deployed ground systems.
+Air Force Space Command's 460th Operations Group is responsible for conducting HEO, GEO and DSP operations at all fixed ground sites.
+The 233rd Space Group, an Air National Guard unit, operates the Mobile Ground System, which processes data from DSP satellites currently, providing survivable and endurable mission support.
+The SBIRS program is managed by the Remote Sensing Systems Directorate at the U.S. Air Force Space and Missile Systems Center.
+Lockheed Martin Space Systems Company is the prime contractor responsible for program development, systems engineering and spacecraft development, while Lockheed Martin Information Systems and Global Solutions is the ground systems developer.
 Northrop Grumman Electronic Systems is the payload subcontractor for the infrared sensors.

 The SBIRS sensors are designed to provide greater flexibility and sensitivity than the DSP infrared sensor and detect short-wave and mid-wave infrared signals, allowing SBIRS to perform a broader set of missions.
 These enhanced capabilities result in improved prediction accuracy for global strategic and tactical warfighters.
-The on-going evolution of the ground system has also resulted in improved mission processing software, resulting in increased event message accuracy, and reduced manpower for support and operations of the DSP and SBIRS portfolio.
+The on-going evolution of the ground system uses improved mission processing software, resulting in increased event message accuracy and reduced manpower for support and operations of the DSP and SBIRS portfolio.

-The GEO spacecraft bus consists of a militarized, radiation-hardened version of the Lockheed Martin A2100 spacecraft, providing power, attitude control, command and control, and a communications subsystem with five separate mission data downlinks to meet mission requirements, including system survivability and endurability requirements.
+The GEO spacecraft bus consists of a militarized, radiation-hardened version of the Lockheed Martin A2100 spacecraft, providing power, attitude control, command and control and a communications subsystem with five separate mission data downlinks to meet mission requirements, including system survivability and endurability requirements.
 The GEO infrared payload consists of two sensors; a scanner and a step-starer.
 The scanning sensor continuously scans the earth to provide 24/7 global strategic missile warning capability.
 Data from the scanner also contributes to theater and intelligence missions.
 The step-staring sensor, with its highly-agile and highly-accurate pointing and control system, provides coverage for theater missions and intelligence areas of interest with its fast revisit rates and high sensitivity.
-The HEO sensor is a scanning sensor, with sensor pointing performed by slewing the full telescope on a gimbal.
-Both the GEO and HEO infrared sensors gather raw, unprocessed data that are down-linked to the ground for mission processing.
-The GEO sensors perform on-board signal processing and transmit detected events to the ground, in addition to the unprocessed raw data.
+Similar to the GEO scanning sensor, the HEO sensor is a scanning sensor, with sensor pointing performed by slewing the full telescope on a gimbal.
+Both the GEO and HEO infrared sensors gather raw, unprocessed data that are down-linked to the ground, so the same radiometric scene observed in space will be available on the ground for processing.
+The GEO sensors also perform on-board signal processing and transmit detected events to the ground, in addition to the unprocessed raw data.

---HEO sensor: approximately 7 ft x 4 ft x 3 ft
+HEO sensor: approximately 7 feet x 4 feet x 3 feet

---GEO satellite: approximately 49 ft x 22 ft x 20 ft with all appendages deployed on-orbit
+GEO satellite: approximately 49 feet x 22 feet x 20 feet with all appendages deployed on-orbit

 - Weight (all weights approximate)